 All evaluations must be completed and submitted as directed.
 Failure to submit any of the end-of-course evaluations will result in a final course grade of an “incomplete.”
 The student will be unable to progress to the next practicum course until the grade of “incomplete” is resolved.

-Student Evaluation of Site and Preceptor
+Quiz: Site and Preceptor Evaluation

 The preceptor will complete an evaluation of the student at the end of the practicum experience.
 The instructor will electronically send the evaluation to the preceptor via a secured server through Typhon.